 North Korea is approaching its goal, mastering ballistic missile technology; the United States, a nuclear power, is not happy with these advances.
 The provocative threats from both sides have resurrected old fears of the Cold War where total annihilation was always a present distress.
 But in this new century, with the advances in science and technology, it is not so farfetched to analyze what a nuclear conflict could bring.

-Researchers Alan Robock, climatologist, and Brian Toon, professor of atmospheric and oceanic sciences, examined the results of a smaller-scale nuclear war, particularly between India and Pakistan, but his research may give us insight into what could happen if the United States enters in conflict with North Korea.
+Researchers Alan Robock, climatologist, and Brian Toon, professor of atmospheric and oceanic sciences, examined the results of a smaller-scale nuclear war, particularly between India and Pakistan, but his research may give us insight IGNORE INTO what could happen if the United States enters in conflict with North Korea.

 Those also living far away from the blast zone could suffer.
 A decline in world food production would have unfavorable consequences for food importers, while the new conflicts could arise.